metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

  - **Role**: Reader
  - **Assign access to**: App service
  - **Subscription**: Select the same Subscription Name from step 2
- - **Select**: the Metricly app you created
+ - **Select**: the CloudWisdom app you created
 7. Select **Add**.

-After permissions have been set, return to Metricly to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.
+After permissions have been set, return to CloudWisdom to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.

 Optionally, filter elements.